bom-d-van/harp/README.md

 # harp

-A go application deploy tool (or an easy way to start a daemon or to run go programs on remote servers).

-Note: even though harp is designed to be a local tool.
-You can use it in your build server and include harp as part of your build script.
+Harp mades Go application deployment simpler.
+The strategy is binary deployment.
+It manages logs, restart, kill, rollback, and migrations of Go applications.
+Harp is made to run on local environment for small to middle-sized projects.
+Run harp on a dedicated build server is also viable.

 ## What harp does